KentoNishi/torch-mutable-modules/readme.md

 my_module.linear.weight # tensor([[69.]], grad_fn=<AddBackward0>)
 ```

+### ⚠ Warning: `.cuda()` and similar methods are not supported as of yet.
+Please replace individual parameters with CUDA tensors for the time being.

 ### Detailed examples

 Please check out [example.py](./example.py) to see more detailed example usages of the `convert_to_mutable_module` function and the `@mutable_module` decorator.